CBT For Anxiety & Depression After A Cancer Diagnosis

 Living with cancer is challenging and it is natural to feel grief or worry about the future.
 It’s normal to feel sadness and anger after a cancer diagnosis, but for some people their sorrow may continue and get gradually worse.
 This may indicate the person is struggling with depression and needs additional support to help them to learn to live with their cancer diagnosis.

-People with any long-term health issue should also seek to improve their emotional health, as by reducing anxiety levels they can improve their emotional wellbeing to help them come to terms with, and accept, their diagnosis.
+People with any long-term health issue should also seek to improve their emotional health, as by reducing anxiety levels they can improve their emotional well-being to help them come to terms with, and accept, their diagnosis.

 We understand that asking for help is not easy, but with the correct guidance and support, there are proven techniques which can help to improve emotional well-being for people living with a cancer diagnosis.